kkosovsky/pixel-art-texture-post-processor/README.md

 ## Troubleshooting

 **Q: My sprites aren't being processed**
+A: Check the following:
+- Ensure at least one settings object exists and is active (blue info box in Inspector)
-A: Check that your sprite path is in `Include Paths` and not in `Exclude Paths`
+- Verify your sprite path is in `Include Paths` and not in `Exclude Paths`
+- Check the Console for any PAT warning messages

 **Q: Can I have multiple settings files?**
 A: Yes!
 Create multiple settings configurations.
 Only one can be active at a time.

 **Q: How do I switch between different settings?**
-A: Select the settings you want to activate in the Inspector and click the "Set Active" button.
+A: Select the settings you want to activate in the Inspector and click the **"Activate Settings"** button.
 The system automatically deactivates all other settings and activates the selected one.

+**Q: How do I temporarily disable the post-processor?**
+A: Select your active settings and click **"Deactivate Settings"**.
+This keeps the settings file but stops processing textures.
+You can reactivate it anytime without losing your configuration.

+**Q: What happens if I delete the active settings?**
+A: The post-processor becomes inactive immediately.
+The system will NOT auto-create new settings.
+To resume processing, either:
+- Create new settings manually via the right-click menu or Tools menu
+- Reactivate any existing inactive settings

 **Q: How do I reset to defaults?**
-A: Delete the settings asset - it will be recreated with defaults on next import.

-**Q: What if I delete default settings?**
-A: Simply restart Unity.
-Default settings will be automatically regenerated and set to active.
+A: Use `Tools → PAT Post Processor → Create Default Settings` to create a fresh settings file with default values.
+Then activate it.

 ## Contributing